openharmony/docs/en/application-dev/reference/apis/js-apis-vibrator.md

 The **Vibrator** module provides APIs for triggering or stopping vibration.

-Misc devices, including vibrators and LED lights, are used to send signals externally.
-You can call the APIs of this module to control the vibration of vibrators and turning-on/off of LED lights.

 > **NOTE**
 >
 > The initial APIs of this module are supported since API version 8.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.